Welcome to Inkbunny...

 This is when characters disregard virtue or morality in serious or realistic situations, with realistic risks or consequences that mirror the real world.

-If it can result in something that would be wrong or distasteful in real life, and the setting sees it as the same, then it bothers me.
+If it can result in something that would be wrong or distasteful in real life, and the setting sees it as the same, then I’m not touching that.

 Perversity is fine, but there should be no risk of distasteful or undesired outcomes.
 If the risk is portrayed as real, and the consequences are bad, then I won’t do it.